-By coupling predicted implications from existing and pending federal, state, and district-level policies with various data sources (AP Computer Science enrollment, current CS course offerings, U.S. educational institution projections, U.S. teacher projections), our trendlines predict a significant demand for computer science teachers over the next 10 years.
-Right now, just one in four schools teach CS programming courses, only 21 states provide pathways for teacher credentialing in CS, and many states do not require a CS teaching credential to teach computer science.
+By coupling predicted implications from existing and pending federal, state, and district-level policies with various data sources (AP Computer Science enrollment, current CS course offerings, U.S. educational institution projections, U.S. teacher projections), our trend lines predict a significant demand for computer science teachers over the next 10 years.
+Right now, just one in four schools teaches CS programming courses, only 21 states provide pathways for teacher credentialing in CS, and many states do not require a CS teaching credential to teach computer science.

 Here's the harsh reality: very few teachers have official CS credentials.
 Of the 206,059 public school teachers in New York, for example, only 2,271 have the Computer Studies teaching certification.
 That's 1.1%.

 Based on the data and facts we've already presented, we know that statistic is bound to change.
 In fact, we're predicting that by 2025, CS will be taught in the majority of schools and that one-sixth of all secondary teachers will be called on to teach computer science—a fair prediction considering CS is now listed as a core academic subject.
 Using these numbers, we expect that the United States will need more than 30,000 secondary teachers qualified to teach CS by 2025.
 On the other hand, if CS training for teachers stays the same as it is now, we could expect a shortage of more than 23,000 teachers.